 This prospectus relates to the initial public offering of Red River Bancshares, Inc.'s common stock.
 We are a bank holding company for Red River Bank, a state-chartered bank based in Alexandria, Louisiana.
 We are offering shares of our common stock.
-The selling shareholders identified in this prospectus are offering an additional shares of our common stock.
-We will not receive any proceeds from sales of shares by the selling shareholders.

 Prior to this offering, there has been no established public market for our common stock.
-We currently estimate that the public offering price per share of our common stock will be between \$\) and \$\) per share.
+We currently estimate that the public offering price per share of our common stock will be between \$ and \$ per share.
 We have applied to list our common stock on the Nasdaq Global Select Market under the trading symbol "RRBI."

 Investing in our common stock involves a high degree of risk.
-See "Risk Factors," beginning on page 18, for a discussion of certain risks that you should consider before investing in our common stock.
+See "Risk Factors," beginning on page 2, for a discussion of certain risks that you should consider before investing in our common stock.